 Yes, there is a lot to be pissed off about right now, and it might seem that to counteract all the crap that is floating around we need to instill lots of calming and nice soothing actions as a first line of defence, but fuck that.
 That’s NOT the way to go.

 If there is an energy inside you that is pissed about things, be it globally or right in your backyard, you need to process that shit.

 Don’t stuff it down.

-Then, and only when you have processed it, then you can sit and
+Only when you have processed it, then can you sit and

 Be.
 Very.
 Still.

 Because it’s really hard to sit and be still when all that unprocessed emotional energy is floating around inside of you.